EvitanRelta/firma-tech-markdowns/README.md

  -User-Agent  : 'Mozilla/5.0 (Windows NT 6.1; Win64; x64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/74.0.3729.131 Safari/537.36'
 ```

-It was used to spoof Google Cloud ML into accept a prediction request from an unauthorised website during my internship.
+It was used to spoof Google Cloud ML into accepting a prediction request from an unauthorised website during my internship.

 <br>